 The proponents of conditional-assertion theory present a variety of arguments to reinforce the sui generis character of conditionals.
 One of these arguments is that other speech acts that occur in the main clause of conditionals (e.g., warnings, questions, commands, etc.) cannot be combined with conjunctions and disjunctions.
 For instance, there is an obvious difference between the conditional warning, 'If you go to New York, watch out for the taxi drivers', and the following conjunction 'You are going to New York and watch out for the taxi drivers', and the disjunction 'You are not going to New York or watch out for the taxi drivers'.
-The difference is that both the conjunction and the disjunction with the warning seem ungrammatical or at least inappropriate7.
+The difference is that both the conjunction and the disjunction with the warning seem ungrammatical or at least inappropriate (DeRose & Grandy, 1999, p.
+410).

 But the most compelling defence of conditional-assertion theory to date was advanced by Dorothy Edgington (1986; 1995).
 Edgington's view is motivated by a series of arguments, including the adaptation of the probabilistic logic of Ernest Adams (1965; 1975) in order to present a compelling alternative logic where conditionals can be interpreted as conditional speech acts.
 This adaptation is reinforced by arguments about the uncertain nature of conditional judgments and the triviality results.
-Our basic intuitions about conditionals whose consequents are assertions attribute to them the structure of conditional probability.
+As noted by Jeffrey (1964, pp. 702-703) and Adams (1965, p.
+172), our basic intuitions about conditionals whose consequents are assertions attribute to them the structure of conditional probability.
 Intuitively, the degree of confidence in the conditional 'If this match is struck, it will light' is measured by the probability that I attribute to the occurrence of being lighten given that it was struck.
 If the conditional probability is high, I accept the conditional.
 If the conditional probability is low, I refuse the conditional.
-Consequently, if a conditional express a proposition with truth-conditions, the degree of confidence in this proposition must be measured by its conditional probability8.
+Consequently, if a conditional expresses a proposition with truth conditions, the degree of confidence in this proposition must be measured by its conditional probability.

-However, the triviality results presented by Lewis9 show that this cannot be true.
+However, the triviality results presented by Lewis (1976, pp. 299-300) show that this cannot be true.
 There is no proposition such that the probability of its truth is measured by its conditional probability.
 If there was such proposition, the probability of a conditional would be measured by the probability of its consequent, but this is absurd.
-The probability that the match will light given that is struck is not intuitively the same as the probability that it will light10.
+The probability that the match will light given that is struck is not intuitively the same as the probability that it will light (Edgington, 1997, p.
+109).
 The probability of $A \rightarrow B$ cannot be the probability of B. Something is wrong.